meodocker/acswil/readme.md

 ## Demo

 We deployed on render.com (a free cloud hosting service that support NodeJS).
-Due to the limitation of render.com, after a period of time without any activity, the website would need a first request to it and it would take around 1 minute in order to wake up the service.
-After that, the website will work smoothly as expected:
+Due to the limitation of render.com, if there is no activity on the webapp for a period of time, the website would need a first request to it as a service activation, and the request might take around 1 minute in order to wake up the service, that is the reason why you are experiencing delay when you first visit the website.
+After the re-activation, the website will work smoothly as expected:

 ```bash
 https://acswil.onrender.com/